 Jenifer Waller, Senior Vice President

 Since 1999, Jenifer Waller has maintained the position of Senior Vice-President in the Colorado Bankers Association.
 She started in community banking in Southern Colorado in 1985 and attended the Western States School of Banking.
 Prior to her days at CBA, Waller spent almost five years as a bank examiner for the Colorado Division of Banking.
 In order to spend more time with her son, she took a brief leave of absence from her career life.
 But when she returned to work, she re-entered her career as a banking consultant.
 Waller is involved with numerous financial literacy organizations including the Mi Casa Financial Services Advisory Group and The Denver Economic Prosperity Task Force.
 Waller enjoys politics and volunteering for campaigns.
 When she is not working she enjoys spending time with her two sons Joe and Travis reading and playing basketball.

 Amanda Averch, Director of Communications

 Amanda Averch has been the Director of Communications for the Colorado Bankers Association since summer 2012.
 She truly enjoys the research and informational aspects of her position, as well as developing and executing CBA’s communication strategy.
 Previous to her time at CBA, she worked for nearly six years providing public relations and communications services at the Denver Metro Chamber of Commerce.
 Prior to that, she worked for seven years as a criminal justice beat reporter for the Longmont Daily Times-Call newspaper.
 She is the recipient of journalism awards from the Colorado Press Association and the National Newspaper Association.
 A Colorado native, she received her Bachelor of Arts in Journalism from Colorado State University in 2000.
 Amanda serves on the boards of directors for Colorado Jump$tart and as a team member of Bank on Denver.
 She has previously served on the board of Think 360 Arts for Learning.
-When she is not working, she enjoys spending time with her husband, Brad, their daughter, Tahlia, and their dog and cat and visiting with friends and family.
+When she is not working, she enjoys spending time with her husband, Brad, their daughter, Tahlia, their dogs and cat and visiting with friends and family.